tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 A considerable number of WordPress vulnerabilities in plugins and themes have been disclosed every month on a site like [WPScan Vulnerability Database](https://wpvulndb.com/ "WPScan Vulnerability Database") and [Exploits Database](https://www.exploit-db.com/ "Exploits Database by Offensive Security").
 It means that we're always exposed to the threats of being exploited caused by them.

-This plugin guards your site against threats of attack to back-end of your site such as login form, XML-RPC (login attempt) and admin area.
+This plugin guards your site against threats of attack to the back-end of your site such as login form, XML-RPC (login attempt) and admin area.
 It also blocks undesired comment spam, trackback and pingback spam and any requests to public facing pages aka front-end from undesired countries.

 After several days of installation, you'll be supprised to find many malicious or undesirable accesses are blocked especially if you enable Zero-day Expoit Prevention.

 = Features =

+* **Privacy friendly:**
+  IP address can be processed anonymously on recording log/cache and on sending 3rd parties such as geolocation APIs/whois database.

 * **Immigration control:**
   Access to the basic and important entrances into back-end such as `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-signup.php`, `wp-admin/admin.php`, `wp-admin/admin-ajax.php`, `wp-admin/admin-post.php` will be validated by means of a country code based on IP address.
 It allows you to configure either whitelist or blacklist to [specify the countires](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements "ISO 3166-1 alpha-2 - Wikipedia"), [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "Classless Inter-Domain Routing - Wikipedia") for a range of IP addresses and [AS number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet) "Autonomous system (Internet) - Wikipedia") for a group of IP networks.